Opening a business account? You will need these documents

 • a list of the countries where you do business, if you will also use the account for foreign transactions

-A bank will always ask you for proof of identification, even when you open an account online.
-But never give someone your identification document; always make a secure copy (in Dutch).
+A bank will always ask you for proof of identification even when you open an account online.
+Always make a secure copy Never give someone your identification document; .

-Do you do business as vennootschap onder firma (general partnership, vof), commanditaire vennootschap (limited partnership, cv), or maatschap (professional partnership)?
-Then all partners are personally liable, and you do not need to separate your private and business finances.
-But a shared business account in the name of the vof), cv or maatschap makes sense.
-You can agree that for transfers above a certain amount, several people must give their consent.
+Do you do business as a vennootschap onder firma (general partnership, VOF), commanditaire vennootschap (limited partnership, CV), or maatschap (professional partnership)?
+Then, just as with an eenmanszaak, you are personally liable.
+A business bank account is not mandatory but it is useful.
+A business account is in the name of the VOF, CV, or maatschap and you can then agree that for transfers above a certain amount, several people must give their consent.
 This is called joint authority (gezamenlijke bevoegdheid).
 Through your bank, you can arrange which representatives of the business must give authorisation.
 This could be the partners, but also employees or the bookkeeper or accountant.

 • a copy of a valid proof of identification for all partners, with any additional necessary information